What is Navaratri?

 speak up about something very delicate in a personal setting

 Whatever it is, take this opportunity to tap into your 'super intelligence'......your divine spark of the Shakti of the Universe.

-We follow the tradition as I have experienced it the the Johari family.
+We follow the tradition as I have experienced it with the Johari family.
 They have even created a book which explains what Navaratri is about and stories of each of the different manifestations of Durga Maa.
 The mythotherapy is an important part of the experience.
-You can download the Kindle version of the book from the link below.

 Saraswati is the goddess of sacred sound and language.

 Saraswati nurtures our creative spirit, our capacity for language music and dance as well as higher learning, wisdom and understanding.
 When working with her energy especially during Navaratri you will begin to feel the flow of life run in your veins again and maybe even open to revelations about how things really are.

 She is the part of us that just knows what to do and when to do it, or say it.
 Saraswati is the epitome of modern woman who is focussed on work and study above relationship.
 She is the goddess all teachers and musicians invoke as well as being the main go to goddess for students around exam time